National Endowment for the Humanities Workshops

 NEH Landmarks of American History and Culture Workshops for School Teachers

-Fort Ticonderoga will be hosting two week-long NEH Landmarks of American History and Culture Workshops for School Teachers in July 2015.
+Fort Ticonderoga will be hosting two week-long NEH Landmarks of American History and Culture Workshops for School Teachers in the summer of 2016.
 We invite you to apply to participate in:

 The American Revolution on the Northern Frontier: